-If a complainant feels the matter is not resolved to their level of satisfaction, they may choose to pursue his/her complaint via external avenues.
-Depending on the circumstances, this might involve (but is not restricted to) any of the following organisations contact details of which may be given to the complainant.
+If a complainant feels the matter is not resolved to their level of satisfaction, they may choose to pursue their complaint via external avenues.
+Depending on the circumstances, this might involve (but is not restricted to) any of the following organisations, contact details of which may be given to the complainant.

+- Blind Citizens Australia;

+- Guide, Hearing and Assistance Dogs Team;

+- National Complaint Resolution and Referral Service;

+- Australian Human Rights Commission;

-- Blind Citizens Australia; - National Complaint Resolution and Referral Service; - Australian Human Rights Commission; - The Public Advocate; - Advocacy agencies such as Aged and Disability Advocacy (ADA) Australia, Speaking Up for You Inc.; - NDIS Quality and Safeguards Commission: The NDIS Commission can take complaints about:
+- Queensland Human Rights Commission

+- The Public Advocate;

+- Advocacy agencies such as Aged and Disability Advocacy (ADA) Australia,

+Speaking Up for You Inc.;

+- NDIS Quality and Safeguards Commission: The NDIS Commission can take complaints about:

-- · Services or supports that were not provided in a safe and respectful way - Services and supports that were not delivered to an appropriate standard - A complaint can be made to the NDIS Commission by: - Phoning: 1800 035 544 (free call from landlines) or TTY 133 677 (Interpreters can be arranged). - National Relay Service and ask for 1800 035 544. - Completing a complaint contact form. - Queensland Human Rights Commission
+- Services or supports that were not provided in a safe and respectful way

+- Services and supports that were not delivered to an appropriate standard.

+A complaint can be made to the NDIS Commission by:

+- Phoning: 1800 035 544 (free call from landlines) or TTY 133 677 (Interpreters can be arranged). - National Relay Service and ask for 1800 035 544. - Completing a complaint contact form on their website.